What is your Pricing?

 I require a signed agreement and a non-refundable retainer (portrait sessions are due in full when booking).
 I'm unable to hold dates until I've received both the retainer and agreement.

-If we're running late, do you stay later and keep photographing?
+If we're running late on our wedding day, do you stay later and keep photographing?

 If you are running a few minutes late, I'm happy to stay to document what is left.
 However, if you are running an hour or more behind, we can discuss the options.
 Staying later means extra costs like overtime, film, wages for my assistants and even parking fees.
 Extra photography coverage per hour may be needed but I will always speak with you or your planner when our time is up, let you know we are leaving for the day and see if you would like to have anything else photographed.